A Study in Magic

 Harry looked torn and frustrated.
 Quirrell rolled his eyes at the two of them.

-"What a waste of time," he sighed.
+"What a waste of time," he said.
 "Fine.
-Potter, Longbottom, you'll both take the potion, one drop each.
+Both of you take the potion.
+One drop each.
 Don't keep me waiting."

 Neville became aware of his consciousness in stages.
-When he opened his eyes, he didn't see the dark canopy of his four-poster bed, but the familiar look of the Hospital Wing ceiling.
+When he finally opened his eyes, he didn't see the dark canopy of his four-poster bed, but the familiar look of the Hospital Wing's ceiling.

 "Harry," Neville whispered to the ceiling.
 "Please tell me I had a nightmare."